kubeshop/testkube-docs/docs/testkube-pro/articles/transition-from-oss.md

 by the Testkube Control Plane instead.

 To connect your Testkube Agent, you will need to modify your Testkube installation to be in Pro Agent mode.
 Testkube Pro Agent is the Testkube engine for controlling your Testkube instance using the Testkube Control Plane.

-See [Reference Architectures](../../articles/install/reference-architectures) for more details.
+See [Deployment Architectures](../../articles/install/deployment-architectures) for more details.

 :::info